jpagliaro/ReverseAudio/README.md

 Reverses audio and then reverses the reversed audio.
 The audio files reversed are in the app bundle, named:

-"I'm Afraid I Can't Do That"
+"I'm Afraid I Can't Do That" and
 "Piano"

 The method that reverses audio is an extension of AVAsset: